aspose-pdf/Aspose.PDF-Documentation/net/converting/_index.md

 - [Convert PDF to PDF/A](/pdf/net/convert-pdf-file-to-pdfa/)
 - [Convert PDF/A to PDF](/pdf/net/convert-pdfa-to-pdf/)

-## Convert various images formats to PDF and vice versa
+## Convert various Images formats to PDF and vice versa

 | Convert Image to PDF | Convert PDF to Image |
 | :---------------- | :------------------ |